vdesabou/alfred-mac-osx-sharing/README.md

 alfred-mountain-lion-builtin-sharing
 ==========================

-This is "Spotify Mini Player", like the alfred built-in iTunes Mini Player, but for Spotify!
+Use built-in sharing introduced in Mac OS X 10.8 Mountain Lion directly from Alfred!

 ## Description

-Use built-in sharing introduced in Mac OS X 10.8 Mountain Lion directly from Alfred!

 This workflow is using the amazing command line [*terminal-share*](https://github.com/mattt/terminal-share)

 You can call directly *share* command (or use a hotkey) if you just want to share a message.